Michelle K. Lee

-Michelle Kwok Lee, born 1965 in Santa Clara, California, was vice president of Amazon Web Services and a former Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO).
+Michelle Kwok Lee, born 1965 in Santa Clara, California, was a former Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO).

 Childhood and education

 Michelle Lee built her own television as a child.
 During her senate confirmation hearing, Lee testified that she was first exposed to technology and innovation when she built a Heathkit radio with her father.
 Her family is of Chinese descent.

 Lee simultaneously obtained a B.S. in electrical engineering and an M.S. in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) in 1989; her master's thesis was on qualitative behavior of nonlinear circuits.
 She obtained her Juris Doctor from Stanford University School of Law in 1992.

 Career

 Before her legal career, Lee worked as a computer scientist at Hewlett-Packard Research Laboratories and at MIT's Artificial Intelligence Laboratory.

 Attorney

 She was admitted to practice law in California in 1992, and is a registered US patent attorney.
-Lee served as a clerk for federal judges Vaughn R. Walker of the U.S. District Court for the Northern District of California and Paul R. Michel of the U.S. Court of Appeals for the Federal Circuit.
+Lee served as a clerk for federal judges Vaughn Walker of the U.S. District Court for the Northern District of California and Paul Redmond Michel of the U.S. Court of Appeals for the Federal Circuit.

-Prior to joining the USPTO, she was an attorney with the law firm of Keker & Van Nest from 1994 to 1996, when she joined Fenwick & West, where she later became a partner, before resigning in 2003 and joining Google.
+Prior to joining the USPTO, she was an attorney with the law firm of Keker & Van Nest from 1994 to 1996, when she joined Fenwick & West, where she later became a partner, before joining Google in 2003.
 Lee was deputy general counsel and head of patents and patent strategy at Google from 2003 to 2012.
 While at Google, she co-founded Chief IP Counsels (ChIPs), a networking organization for female patent attorneys.